 Current income tax assets and liabilities for the current period are measured at the amount expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date.
-Current income tax relating to items recognized directly in other comprehensive income or equity is recognized in other comprehensive income or equity and not in the consolidated statement of operations.
-Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.
+Current income tax relating to items recognized directly in other comprehensive income or equity is recognized in other comprehensive income or equity is recognized in other periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.